jaimiles23/HackerRank_Solutions/README.md

 Contains solutions to the [10 Days of Statistics](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics).

 I implement all solutions in Python 3 without using 3rd party statistical libraries.
-Solutions in .ipynb format include relevant problem notes, formulas, and exmaple problems.
+Solutions in .ipynb format include relevant problem notes, formulas, and examples.

 _NOTE_:
 - GitHub does not consistently render .ipynb files.
 This is a [well documented issue](https://github.com/jupyter/notebook/issues/3555).